So you’ve found a brand that you love, with high quality oil that you can trust, now the question remains, how much of it do you take?

 These are the easiest means of measuring set dosages as the capsules are already filled.
 However it should be noted that they don’t always offer the best means of absorption, as the oil cannot be placed under the tongue and CBD is not hugely bioavailable via the stomach.

-We currently have a one-size fits all healthcare system, however it’s important to get to know your body, to experiment via some trial and error, and to be the scientist in your life.
+There is no one-size fits all approach to health.
+Where a compound such as CBD is generally considered safe, with a large therapeutic window, it’s important to get to know your body, to experiment via some trial and error, and to be the scientist in your life.